-• one confirmed case of COVID-19 in a resident or staff member in the RCF.
+• one confirmed case of COVID-19 in a resident or staff member in the RCF

-For the purposes of epidemiological surveillance, an outbreak of COVID-19 please see the latest surveillance case definition on the HPSC website.
+For the purposes of epidemiological surveillance, the definition of an outbreak of COVID-19 is on the HPSC website.

 Note that it is important to stress that having one or more residents with COVID-19 in a RCF is not an outbreak if those residents already had COVID-19 before they transferred to the RCF.
-An outbreak means that there is evidence of spread of infection within the RCF.
+An outbreak means that there is evidence of newly-acquired infection within the RCF.